fly9sky/fly9sky.github.io/_homes/DOTNET.md

 > InheritanceBehavior

 Gets or sets the scope limits for property value inheritance, resource key lookup, and RelativeSource FindAncestor lookup.

-> InputBindings

-Gets the collection of input bindings associated with this element.(Inherited from UIElement)

-> InputScope	(Inherited from UIElement)

-> Gets or sets the context for input used by this FrameworkElement.

-> IsArrangeValid

-Gets a value indicating whether the computed size and position of child elements in this element's layout are valid.(Inherited from UIElement)

-> IsEnabled	(Inherited from UIElement)

-> Gets or sets a value indicating whether this element is enabled in the user interface (UI).
-This is a dependency property.(Inherited from UIElement)

-> IsEnabledCore	(Inherited from UIElement)

-> Gets a value that becomes the return value of IsEnabled in derived classes.(Inherited from UIElement)

-> IsFocused	(Inherited from UIElement)

-> Gets a value that determines whether this element has logical focus.
-This is a dependency property.(Inherited from UIElement)

-> IsHitTestVisible	(Inherited from UIElement)

-> Gets or sets a value that declares whether this element can possibly be returned as a hit test result from some portion of its rendered content.
-This is a dependency property.(Inherited from UIElement)

-> IsInitialized	(Inherited from UIElement)

-> Gets a value that indicates whether this element has been initialized, either during processing by a XAML processor, or by explicitly having its EndInit() method called.

-> IsInputMethodEnabled

-Gets a value indicating whether an input method system, such as an Input Method Editor (IME), is enabled for processing the input to this element.(Inherited from UIElement)

-> IsKeyboardFocused	(Inherited from UIElement)

-> Gets a value indicating whether this element has keyboard focus.
-This is a dependency property.(Inherited from UIElement)

-> IsKeyboardFocusWithin

-Gets a value indicating whether keyboard focus is anywhere within the element or its visual tree child elements.
-This is a dependency property.(Inherited from UIElement)

-> IsLoaded	(Inherited from UIElement)

-> Gets a value that indicates whether this element has been loaded for presentation.

-> IsManipulationEnabled

-Gets or sets a value that indicates whether manipulation events are enabled on this UIElement.(Inherited from UIElement)

-> IsMeasureValid	(Inherited from UIElement)

-> Gets a value indicating whether the current size returned by layout measure is valid.(Inherited from UIElement)

-> IsMouseCaptured	(Inherited from UIElement)

-> Gets a value indicating whether the mouse is captured to this element.
-This is a dependency property.(Inherited from UIElement)

-> IsMouseCaptureWithin	(Inherited from UIElement)

-> Gets a value that determines whether mouse capture is held by this element or by child elements in its visual tree.
-This is a dependency property.(Inherited from UIElement)

-> IsMouseDirectlyOver	(Inherited from UIElement)

-> Gets a value that indicates whether the position of the mouse pointer corresponds to hit test results, which take element compositing into account.
-This is a dependency property.(Inherited from UIElement)

-> IsMouseOver	(Inherited from UIElement)

-> Gets a value indicating whether the mouse pointer is located over this element (including child elements in the visual tree).
-This is a dependency property.(Inherited from UIElement)

-> IsSealed	(Inherited from UIElement)

-> Gets a value that indicates whether this instance is currently sealed (read-only).

-> IsStylusCaptured		(Inherited from DependencyObject)

-Gets a value indicating whether the stylus is captured by this element.
-This is a dependency property.(Inherited from UIElement)

-> IsStylusCaptureWithin	(Inherited from UIElement)

-> Gets a value that determines whether stylus capture is held by this element, or an element within the element bounds and its visual tree.
-This is a dependency property.(Inherited from UIElement)

-> IsStylusDirectlyOver	(Inherited from UIElement)

-> Gets a value that indicates whether the stylus position corresponds to hit test results, which take element compositing into account.
-This is a dependency property.(Inherited from UIElement)

-> IsStylusOver	(Inherited from UIElement)

-> Gets a value indicating whether the stylus cursor is located over this element (including visual child elements).
-This is a dependency property.(Inherited from UIElement)

-> IsVisible	(Inherited from UIElement)

-> Gets a value indicating whether this element is visible in the user interface (UI).
-This is a dependency property.(Inherited from UIElement)

-> Language	(Inherited from UIElement)

-> Gets or sets localization/globalization language information that applies to an element.

 > LayoutTransform